NamanSoni18/30_days_Voice_Agents/README.md

    - Update your browser to the latest version
    - Use Chrome, Firefox, Safari, or Edge for best compatibility

+#### LLM Query Related
+8. **"No response generated from Gemini API"**
+   - Verify your Gemini API key is valid and active
+   - Check that your query text is not empty
+   - Ensure you have sufficient API quota/credits

+9. **"LLM query error"**
+   - Check your internet connection
+   - Verify the Gemini API service is not experiencing outages
+   - Ensure your API key has the correct permissions

+#### General API Errors
-8. **Murf API errors**
+10. **Murf API errors**
     - Verify your Murf API key is valid and has sufficient credits
     - Check that your Murf account is active and in good standing

+11. **AssemblyAI API errors**
+    - Verify your AssemblyAI API key is valid
-   - Check that your microphone is properly connected
+    - Check that you have sufficient API credits
-   - Verify the microphone is working in other applications
+    - Ensure the audio file format is supported
-   - Try refreshing the page and granting permission again

-6. **Recording not working**
-   - Ensure you're using a modern browser (Chrome 49+, Firefox 25+, Safari 14.1+)
-   - Check browser console for detailed error messages
-   - Try using a different browser if issues persist

-7. **"Your browser doesn't support audio recording"**
-   - Update your browser to the latest version
-   - Use Chrome, Firefox, Safari, or Edge for best compatibility

 ### Browser Compatibility